+We briefly comment on the implementation of distortions in theoretical contexts of nonlinear viscoelastic effects.
+For second-order responses, the adapted Peierls gauge formalism for stress tensors $T_{ij} = \delta H /\delta{w_{ij}} = -\frac{\sin(k_i a_0)}{a_0}\partial H /\partial{k_{j}}$~\cite{Shapourian2015 }, and elastic moduli tensors, is \mbox{justified} for small deformations $(|\mathfrak{u}|/a_0 \ll 1)$, consistently with the approach of Ref.~\cite{Shapourian2015}.
+We note that from a~theoretical angle, the formulation of the effect suggests that generalizations to higher dimensions, with $n$-band terms, provides a fruitful avenue for \mbox{further}~studies.

 Finally, we address how to isolate the nonlinear viscoelastic effects experimentally.
 To realize NOVEs, a~protocol to generate shear forces should be adapted similarly to linear responses~\cite{Hoyos2012, Berdyugin2019}.
 However, in the presence of nontrivial $\eta_{ij;kl,mn}$ correlators, the scaling of the current response would be expected to deviate from linear.
-The degree of nonlinearity, combined with the transverse character of the response of systems subject to biaxial strain, e.g., $w_{xx}, w_{yy}$, should precisely reflect the qualitative phenomenological features of the odd effects identified in this work.
+The degree of nonlinearity, combined with the transverse character of the response of systems subject to orthogonal distortions, e.g., $w_{xx}, w_{yy}$, should precisely reflect the qualitative phenomenological features of the odd effects identified in this work.
 Concerning material candidates, we anticipate that magnetic topological insulators, e.g., axion insulators, could naturally realize NOVEs, due to the three-dimensional multiband quantum geometry accessible in these phases.
-Consequently, effective $\theta$-vacua of axion insulators within realistic material setups \cite{Mong2010afm,Otrokov2019prediction,Jo2020afm} provide for a~promising route to not only generate, but also amplify NOVE responses.
-Finally, we note that from a theoretical angle, the formulation of the effect suggests that generalizations to higher dimensions, with $N$-band terms, provides a fruitful avenue for \mbox{further}~studies.
+Consequently, effective $\theta$~vacua of axion insulators under realistic material setups \cite{Mong2010afm,Otrokov2019prediction,Jo2020afm} provide for a~promising route to not only generate, but also amplify NOVE responses.

 In summary, we uncovered a class of exotic nonlinear odd viscoelastic effects.
 We showed that these effects naturally arise in magnetic three-dimensional topological phases, and also in topologically trivial phases with nontrivial three-dimensional and three-state quantum geometries.
-Hence the response, if measured in a bulk material, provides an experimental fingerprint for the intrinsic quantum state geometries of higher geometric tensors and unconventional topological invariants.
-Furthermore, our work, which focuses on dc nonlinear viscoelastic effects, paves the way for further studies of analogous time-dependent responses.
-We leave the characterization of time-dependent nonlinear and odd viscoelastic responses, as well as the resultant exotic phenomenology, for future theoretical and experimental works.
+Hence, if measured in a bulk material, the response provides an experimental fingerprint for the intrinsic quantum state geometries of higher geometric tensors and unconventional topological invariants.
+Finally, our work on dc nonlinear viscoelastic effects paves the way for further studies of analogous time-dependent responses and resultant exotic phenomenologies in future theoretical and experimental pursuits.